What do you do when you discover old judgment liens on your home long after you filed bankruptcy?

 You’re recovering nicely.

-Then you find there’s a judgment lien on your house that you didn’t know about.
+Then you find there’s a judgment lien on your house from before your bankruptcy that you didn’t know about.

 And the law says that liens survive a bankruptcy case, unless the bankruptcy court orders otherwise.

 Is there anything you can do to get rid of the lien?

 Can the lien be avoided

 The debtor (that’s you, the person who filed the bankruptcy) can ask the bankruptcy court to void a lien on their property if

 - The debt existed when the bankruptcy case was first filed

 - The property to which the lien attaches was claimed exempt